 Pumpkin Pie Bars with Shortbread Cookie Crust

 These Creamy Pumpkin Pie Bars with Shortbread Cookie Crust are the delicious bites you need to make this Fall!
-Fifteen luscious, perfectly sweet, creamy, extra pumpkin-y, with just the perfect amount of pumpkin pie spice, and the easiest homemade shortbread cookie crust ever!
-Each slice is generously topped with the most delicious chantilly cream and finished with a light dusting of pumpkin pie spice..
-These bars are so easy to make with only a handful of easy Fall pantry staple ingredients.
+A delectable blend of fifteen indulgent, impeccably sweet, and creamy pumpkin treats, enriched with an extra dose of pumpkin goodness and just the right touch of pumpkin pie spice, all nestled on the easiest homemade shortbread cookie crust imaginable!
+Each slice is generously topped with the most delicious Chantilly cream and finished with a light dusting of pumpkin pie spice.
+These bars are so easy to make using only a handful of Fall pantry staple ingredients.
 Enjoy these delicious treats at room temperature for the ultimate Fall treat!

 → This post is also available as a Web Story: Pumpkin Pie Bars